 1) File an appeal right away!

-- If you are denied benefits at the initial level, you should appeal as soon as possible (within 60 days of the date on the denial notice).
-In most states, you do this by filing a special form called a Request for Reconsideration.
-(Some states have no Reconsideration phase.
-In these states, you must file a Request for Hearing before an Administrative Law Judge.)
+If you are denied benefits at the initial level, you should appeal as soon as possible (within 60 days of the date on the denial notice).
+In most states, you do this by filing a special form called a Request for Reconsideration (all states will have the Reconsideration phase by June 26, 2020).

 2) Request a hearing before an Administrative Law Judge (ALJ)

-- In the Reconsideration phase, your claim will be reviewed a second time.
-If you are denied at this phase, you should file a request for an ALJ hearing.
+In the Reconsideration phase, your claim will be reviewed a second time.
+If you are denied at this phase, you must file a request for an ALJ hearing to appeal.

 When a claim for Social Security disability benefits is denied at the initial level, the next step for a claimant in most states is to request “Reconsideration,” or a re-evaluation of their case.
 The case is then reviewed a second time and a new decision is made.
 Unfortunately, in nearly 90% of the cases, the reconsideration decision is the same as the initial decision—a denial.